LK8000

 4. Optionally add the profile (.prf) and task (.tsk) files from a previous SD card image into the _Configuration and _Tasks folders respectively.

-5. Add a copy of the disk.ini file into the 'SD card image' folder.
+5. Add a copy of the shell.ini file into the 'SD card image' folder.

 You can now run LK8000 by double clicking the LK8000-PC.exe program in the LK8000 folder, but remember to run it in 'Simulate' mode unless you happen to have a GPS receiver with a clear view of the sky attached to one of your PC's COM ports!